 The right time to call is not when a buyer knocks.
 By then, the negotiating position has already narrowed.
 The right time is when you are first thinking about the property — whether that is a planned harvest, an inherited tract near Bay Minette, a tract you have not visited in a decade, or a question about whether to harvest at all.

-Tracts in Baldwin County typically run a 60-to-120 day cycle from cruise to closing when the sale is structured for real bidding.
+Tracts in Baldwin County typically run a 60-to-120 day cycle from cruise to closing when the sale is structured for real bidding, and a current timber appraisal is what sets the floor you defend against a walk-up offer from the bay-side developer pool.
 Compressing that timeline almost always costs more than it saves.

 Cross-County Coordination